Appearance

 - Terrain Models β DTM, DSM, CHM, Slope, TIN in detail

-- Vectorization β Contours, buildings, trees, power lines in detail
+- Vectorization β Contours, buildings, bridges, trees, water, power lines in detail

 - Reports β Professional reports and documents